 This petition will be referred to Infrastructure Services for action.

-That the petition requesting the removal of she-oak trees in Korella Park and Gunida Park, Mullaloo and replaced with local species shady trees be RECEIVED and referred to Infrastructure Services for action.
+MOVED Cmr Anderson, SECONDED Cmr Fox that the petition requesting the removal of she-oak trees in Korella Park and Gunida Park, Mullaloo and replaced with local species shady trees be RECEIVED and referred to Infrastructure Services for action.